From Idea to Impact

 Project Timeline

-Project proposals submitted in one semester will recieve funding in the following semester(s).
-Example: Projects submitted and approved in Fall 2025 recieve funding at the beginning of Spring 2026 and must conclude before the end of the 2025-2026 fiscal year (August 2026).
+Project proposals submitted in one semester will receive funding in the following semester(s).
+As an example, projects submitted and approved in Fall 2025 receive funding at the beginning of Spring 2026 and must conclude before the end of the 2025-2026 fiscal year (August 2026).
 All projects must be completed over a one year period, unless project was proposed as a multi-year project or if a funding extension was approved by WMGF Staff.

 Quick-Proposal applications are for projects that typically conclude within a semester and have a budget of less than $3,000.00.
 Quick proposals are accepted on a rolling basis to be reviewed at the subsequent committee meeting after the WMGF office has received the project (and necessary approvals).